-To learn more about how to establish a robust onboarding program for physicians and advanced practice providers, please visit Vizient Physician and APP Onboarding Program.
-To learn more about how to establish an effective Nurse Residency Program, please visit Vizient/AACN Nurse Residency Program.
+To learn more about how to establish a robust onboarding program for physicians and advanced practice providers, please visit Vizient’s Physician and Advanced Practice Provider Onboarding Program information online or email us.
+To learn more about how to establish an effective Nurse Residency Program, please visit the Vizient/AACN Nurse Residency Program information online.

 About the author

 As programmatic advisor for Clinical Workforce Solutions – Physician and APP Onboarding, Lynette Kee, MA, serves as a subject matter expert and primary point of contact for members who are partnering with Vizient to create a best-in-class onboarding and engagement experience for clinicians.
 She assists in ongoing program development, implementation, training and evaluation.
 Lynette has over 20 years experience in health care and has primarily focused on patient experience and workforce issues like clinician recruitment, onboarding, engagement and leadership development.